-As the NHL-equivalent to a Most Valuable Player award, the Hart Memorial Trophy is the league’s most coveted award.
+As the NHL equivalent to a Most Valuable Player award, the Hart Memorial Trophy is the league’s most coveted award.
 Often times it coincides with the league’s top goal-scorer or point producer, but sometimes a surprise winner emerges.
-With that, which Hart-winning season has been the most impressive in recent memory?

 The 2010-11 NHL campaign almost feels like an anomaly.
 Corey Perry won the Hart Trophy with 98 points, beating out the NHL scoring leader Daniel Sedin.
 Neither player had a top-10 finish in Hart voting before or after that season.
 Perry did lead the league with 50 goals, scoring 19 of them in the final 16 games of the season.
 Interestingly enough, he was the first Hart winner since Bobby Clarke in 1975-76 to rack up over 100 penalty minutes.